- Public Works

 Automated Collection Using Roll-Out Containers

-The available container sizes are: 96-gallon, 64-gallon, and 32-gallon.
-The monthly garbage fee is based on the size (volume) of the container.
+The monthly garbage fee is based on the number of containers.
 The concept is, "You pay for what you throw away."
-The city pays by the ton for all garbage that is collected, transported, and land filled.
-Citizens equitable share in this cost through the city's variable rates based on container size (volume).
+The same as the other utilities you use such as water, sewer, and electricity.
+The City pays by the ton for all garbage that is collected, transported, and land filled.
+Residents equitably share in this cost through the city's variable rates based on the number of containers.

 Placement of Containers